What is cystic fibrosis?

 Symptoms usually start in babies or young children and include throwing up, not gaining weight, and coughing

-Doctors test blood and sweat, and do genetic testing to know if your child has cystic fibrosis
+Doctors test blood and sweat and do genetic testing to diagnose cystic fibrosis

 Cystic Fibrosis: Not Just a Lung Disease